 Responsibility for monitoring compliance

-- The Director of Marketing and Communications is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.
+- The Social Media and Campaign Manager is responsible for monitoring compliance with this policy and reporting any breaches to the Director of Marketing and, in turn, to the Vice-Chancellor.

 - Breaches of this policy may result in disciplinary action under the Staff Code of Conduct.

 - Only the Director of Marketing has authority to vary or waive the provisions of this policy in individual cases.